A look at hardware tokens

 We’ve once lived in a world where a simple password was considered a great and secure way to protect your data and accounts.
 That seems like a fairytale in today’s world as technology and hacking have developed into a threat to many users and organizations.

-We’ll take a closer look at another good way to secure your data with hardware security tokens and compare this with its relative, software security tokens.
+We’ll take a closer look at another good way to secure your data with hardware security tokens, a crucial component of a robust authentication system, and compare this with its relative, software security tokens.

 What are hardware security tokens?